MKT Law | Litigation Is Our Business SM

 Examples of common contract litigation disputes are:

-• Commercial Leases, including real estate and equipment leases
+• Commercial leases, including real estate and equipment leases

-• Consumer Contract Disputes
+• Consumer contract disputes

-• Financing Agreements
+• Financing agreements

 • Franchise agreements

-• Non-Disclosure Agreements (NDAs)
+• Nondisclosure agreements (NDAs)

-• Oral Agreements
+• Oral agreements

-• Sale-related agreements, including purchase agreements, purchase orders, and warranties
+• Sale-related agreements, including purchase agreements, purchase orders and warranties

-• Tortious Interference
+• Tortious interference

 Schedule a confidential consultation to discuss your lawsuit.
+Contact MKT Law online or call him at 612-217-2913.

-What is a Tortious Interference?
+What Is A Tortious Interference?

 A tortious interference is when a third party’s interference in your contract with another person or company significantly harms your business.
 Tortious interference can occur whether you have a formal contract or even a handshake agreement.
 If someone unfairly disrupts your business relationships, you are able to pursue legal remedies.